blacksmithgu/obsidian-dataview/docs/docs/annotation/types-of-metadata.md

 gives you back all birthdays happening this month.
 Curious about `date(now)`?
 Read more about it under [literals](./../../reference/literals/#dates).

+!!! info "Displaying of date objects"
+    Dataview renders date objects in a human readable format, i.e. `3:15 PM - Februar 26, 2021`.
+You can adjust how this format looks like in Dataview's Setting under "General" with "Date Format" and "Date + Time Format".
+If you want to adjust the format in a specific query only, use the [dateformat function](../../reference/functions/#dateformatdatedatetime-string).

 ### Duration

 Durations are text of the form `<time> <unit>`, like `6 hours` or `4 minutes`.
 Common english abbreviations like